Voice of The Customer Tools To Boost Conversions

 Price: No plan costs mentioned on the website.
 However, from my experience not a cheap solution for websites with large volumes of traffic.

-10. Proved: A great Voice of Customer tool if you simply want almost instant feedback on an idea, prototype or a new product development that you want to check-out before it goes live.
+11. Proved: Voice of the Customer tools like Proved are ideal if you simply want almost instant feedback on an idea, prototype or a new product development that you want to check-out before it goes live.
 Feedback is normally provided within 3 to 4 hours and guaranteed within 24 hours.

 They offer a Free trial and subscription plans start from $63 a month for desktop.
 The Professional plan costs $199 a month and includes exit surveys and mobile survey add-on.
 The Enterprise plan ($499) provides for integration with CRM tools and advanced segmentation.

-12. qualtrics: An enterprise Voice of Customer software solution that includes Site Interceptor which allows you to survey visitors as they browse your website.
+13. qualtrics: Offers enterprise Voice of Customer tools that includes Site Interceptor which allows you to survey visitors as they browse your website.
 A fully flexible offering that includes over 100 different types of questions, drag-and-drop ordering, advanced flow logic, rich text editing, and the ability to include images, videos and audio in surveys.
 It also allows you to randomize the order of response categories, set quotas and set-up email alerts.

 No pricing information on the site – quotes can be requested by contacting qualtrics.

-13. Survata: A great Voice of Customer tool if you have never designed questionnaires before and want some advice to complete the process.
+14. Survata: Voice of the Customer tools for those who have never designed questionnaires before and want some advice to complete the process.
 The tool finds respondents for your survey who meet your target audience from 17 countries by age, gender, geography and custom attributes.

 You write your surveys questions, build your questionnaire using their self-service survey tool and an analyst will then review it and suggest edits based upon industry best practice.
 Survata will then find the respondents for your survey and provide raw data in an Excel spreadsheet and in Statwing, a free partner analysis tool.